saraemoore/Rdataviz2017/README.md

 + [RefManageR](https://CRAN.R-project.org/package=RefManageR) v0.13.1
 + [pander](https://CRAN.R-project.org/package=pander) v0.6.0

-**Note**: the `googleVis` graphic to which there is a link on slide 74 requires Flash.
+**Note**: the `googleVis` graphic to which there is a link on slide 76 requires Flash.
 Your browser may require additional configuration to display this graphic when working from a local repository.

+---

+### Added post-presentation:

+* Improved `leaflet` example
+* Resized `rbokeh` output
+* Dog tax